The Mill is Greater Manchester’s quality newspaper - delivered by email

 The story behind The Mill

 The Mill is funded by its readers via a paid membership program.
 For the price of a couple of pints per month, paying members receive original reporting from us daily rather than weekly.
 They also join our community, including being part of our members’ discussion group and being invited to our meetups (once that is allowed again).
 The Mill’s members are supporting the growth of a new type of journalism in Greater Manchester, allowing us to take on more reporting and hire local journalists.
-To join them, click the button below

 How can I help The Mill?